Rick Vanden Hurk

-Rick Vanden Hurk is a pitcher with the Baltimore Orioles.
+Rick Vanden Hurk has played in the majors, South Korea, the Netherlands and Puerto Rico.
 He had played for the Dutch national team and was the third or fourth native of the Netherlands to make it to the majors as a pitcher.
 The 7th or 8th Dutch player to make it to the majors (depending on whether you count the National Association as a major league), he was the first Dutch big leaguer since Robert Eenhoorn in 1994.

 Rick's father ran a baseball camp in the Netherlands and van den Hurk came to the US as a 16-year-old to practice as a catcher in the Playball Baseball Academy in Fort Lauderdale, FL but was converted to pitching.
 Vanden Hurk had played briefly in Hoofdklasse as a catcher.
 He impressed the Florida Marlins enough to get a contract with scout Fred Ferreira in November 2002.
 In 2003, van den Hurk debuted with the GCL Marlins and went 2-6 with a 5.35 ERA.
 He allowed a .308 average and walked 20 in 38 2/3 innings.
 His season was cut short by a hip operation.

 Vanden Hurk moved up to the Jupiter Hammerheads in 2004.
 The teenager went 2-3 with a 3.26 ERA, though control remained iffy (31 BB in 58 IP).
 He averaged barely over four innings per start.
 He missed some time to play with the Dutch national team as they prepared for the 2004 Olympics, but he did not make the final cut.